androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-22-aws-security-basics.md

 - Operates at the instance level (first layer of defense)
 - Supports allow rules only
 - Is stateful: Return traffic is automatically allowed, regardless of any rules
-- We evaluate all rules before deciding whether to allow traffic
+- They valuate all rules before deciding whether to allow traffic
 - Applies to an instance only if someone specifies the security group when launching the instance, or associates the security group with the instance later on

 #### Network ACLs